-Rachel went on to serve as policy director for the Senate Steering Committee under the successive chairmanships of Senator Pat Toomey (R-PA) and Senator Mike Lee (R-UT), where she advised Committee members on strategy related to floor procedure and policy matters.
+Rachel went on to serve as policy director for the Senate Steering Committee under the successive chairmanships of Senator Pat Toomey and Senator Mike Lee, where she advised Committee members on strategy related to floor procedure and policy matters.
 In the House, she worked as senior legislative assistant to Congressman Donald Manzullo, and Congressman Ted Poe.
 She also served as director of policy services for The Heritage Foundation.

 In 2013, she was named one of National Journal’s Most Influential Women in Washington under 35.
 Her policy analysis and punditry appear widely in print and on television.
 Rachel serves on USA Today’s Board of Contributors, and is also the senior tech columnist for The Federalist.

 Along with CPI’s Chairman, Sen. Jim DeMint, Rachel is the co-author of Conservative: Knowing What To Keep.
 She also serves on the board of Council for National Policy Action, the Advisory Board of American Moment, and the Advisory Board of The American Conservative.